tfassbender/LegendOfAsamnir2/core/data/documentation/general.md

 - Level is in Niflheim (cold area in the north - entry near Asgard / Vigrid)
 - Map:
     - The map should not consist of only the dungeon, but also a view other things and NPCs
-	- Maybe use the ice tileset?
+	- Use the ice tileset for the final part of the level
 - Textures:
     - Final part (maybe use ice tileset here):
         - Ice Elemental (small)